openvmp/serial/README.md

 ### Advanced setup

-The more advanced setup is to initialize it as a node in the executable that will be communicating with it all the time (e.g. an RS485 implementation).
+The more advanced setup is to initialize it as a separate node in the very executable which will be communicating with the port all the time
+(e.g. a MODBUS RTU implementation).

-This setup allows DDS to forward the messages between nodes without context switches should your DDS implementation support this.
+This setup allows DDS to forward the messages between nodes without context switches should your DDS implementation support that.
 See an example of such a setup in the Modbus RTU package:

 ```mermaid